Effective Date: September 22, 2022

 For more information on GCP physical security see GCP’s website.

 Reltio staff play a critical role in designing, developing, implementing and securing the Platform.
-Reltio Information Security in cooperation with Reltio Human Resources instruct staff on their responsibilities related to security, privacy and protection of customer data.
+Reltio Information Security in cooperation with Reltio Human Resources instructs staff on their responsibilities related to security, privacy and protection of customer data.
 Reltio requires all Reltio staff to sign non-disclosure agreements.
 All Reltio staff must complete security awareness and ethics training within 30 days of joining Reltio and recertify annually.
 Ethics training requires staff to consent to Reltio Acceptable Use, Information Security Policies and Privacy Policies.

 Reltio staff must submit to a background check as a condition of working for Reltio.
 Background checks include a check on identity, criminal history, education history and employment history.